lllirunze/lllirunze/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=lllirunze&layout=compact)](https://github.com/anuraghazra/github-readme-stats)

 When I was in Tianjin University as an undergraduate student, I have done some researches in Machine Learning and Data Mining Lab, which help me learn more about machine learning and computer vision.
 Actually, I'm not a perfect coder.
-Instead, I'm a code porter(just kidding).
+Instead, I'm a code porter with Ctrl-C and Ctrl-V(just kidding).

 I have done some projects in C and Python: